jocerfranquiz/jocerfranquiz/README.md

 ### I'm currently working with
 - Python, Scala
 - Graph databases
-- Large Language Models API integration
+- Large Language Models
 - Distributed Computing

 ### I'm learning more about
 - C and Lisp
 - Category Theory
 - Type Theory
 - Crafting parsers, compilers, and interpreters

 Find me as `@jocerfranquiz` on Twitter